 Running and writing tests is really important: a pull request that lowers our testing coverage will only be accepted with a very good reason; bug-fixing patches must demonstrate the bug with a test to avoid regressions and to check that the fix works.

-We have an IRC channel, our django-cms-developers email list, and of course the code reviews mechanism on GitHub - do use them.
+We have a Slack Channel, a Discourse forum, and of course the code reviews mechanism on GitHub - do use them.